voostindie/vincents-productivity-suite-for-alfred/README.md

 Contacts are sorted by name.
 But thanks to Alfred, the more you use a name, the higher it will get in the result list.

-### Mail
+### Apple Mail

 The mail plugin is useful as an extension on top of the Contacts plugin, to send e-mails to contacts.

 The configuration looks as follows: